Robertinoos13/Python/All projects/Very Simple Timer project/README.md

 # Script Name
-Timer
+## ⏱️ Timer

+---

-## Description
+## 📄 Description
-This script is a very simple timer
+This script is a **very simple timer** designed to run directly in the console.
+It shows the elapsed time in minutes and seconds.

+---

-## Output
+## 🖥️ Output
-The script produces a time in minutes and seconds in console
+When executed, the script displays the elapsed **time in minutes and seconds** in the console.

+---

-## Libraries
+## 📚 Libraries Required
-To run this script, you need the following Python libraries:
+To run this script, you only need one built-in Python library:
-- 'time'
+- `time`

+No external libraries required = no installation headaches! 🎉

+---

-## Main Script Features
+## ⚙️ Main Script Features
-- Count seconds and minutes
+- ⏳ Counts seconds and minutes
-- Can start it when you want after you run this program
+- ▶️ Can be started manually after running the script

+---

-## Quick Review Of Updates Hystory
+## 📝 Quick Review of Update History
-- Total Updates: 1
+- **Total Updates:** 1
-- Total Updates Of Fixed Bugs: 0
+- **Bug Fixes:** 0
-- Total Updates Of Adding New Features: 0
+- **New Features:** 0
-- Total Updates Of Other Types Of Updates: 1
+- **Other Types of Updates:** 1

+---

-## How To Use The Script?
+## 🚀 How To Use The Script
-- Put the script in your IDE
+1. Place the script in your favorite IDE.
-- Be sure you downloaded the Python Libraries
-- If you dont know how to download Python Libraries, click Win + R, enter "cmd" in input field and write "pip install {library's name what do you want to use}"
+2. Make sure Python is installed on your system.
+3. Since this script uses only built-in libraries, you don't need to install anything.
+   - But if you *ever* need to install libraries in the future, here's how:
+     - Press `Win + R`, type `cmd`, and hit Enter
+     - Then type: `pip install library_name`
-- After this steps from above me, you can run the code without errors
+4. After the steps above, run the code and you're good to go!

+---

+Happy coding! 🐍✨